Qodea/multipass_installer/README.md

 Enter your password when prompted.

-Now just clone a repository locally container a devcontainer configuration and select `Clone in volume` (NOTE: NOT `Reopen in Container`) to open it in the Docker VM.
+Now just clone a repository locally containing a devcontainer configuration and select `Clone in volume` (NOTE: NOT `Reopen in Container`) to open it in the Docker VM.